 In June 2017, the GASB issued Statement No. 87, Leases, followed by GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, in May 2020 delaying the effective date to the Financing Corporation's fiscal year beginning July 1, 2021.
 This Statement requires the recognition of certain lease assets and liabilities for leases that previously were classified as operating leases.
 It establishes a single model for leases based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this Statement, a lessee is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
+Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
 The Financing Corporation is evaluating the effect GASB Statement No. 87 will have on its financial statements.